Logan Utah Temple

 Total Floor Area:119,619 square feet

 The Logan Utah Temple stands prominently on an elevated terrace—visible for miles throughout northern Utah's Cache Valley.
-Occupying an entire city block, the site features charming gardens and fountains on the east side and a huge grassy hill on the west.
+Occupying an entire city block, the site features charming gardens and an oval reflecting pool on the east side and a huge grassy hill on the west.
 Just two blocks from the temple is the historic Logan Tabernacle, located on highly traveled Highway 91.

 The Logan Utah Temple was the second temple built in Utah.